Getting started - teaching and support staff

 Help children understand and manage their emotions by using concepts that get them thinking about how feelings and thoughts are linked to behaviour, and that some emotions may result in changes in their body, like a fast-beating heart if they’re nervous or scared.
 Help pupils develop coping skills so they build resilience and also learn how to calm themselves.

 Social and emotional skills should be developed from an early age and integrated across the curriculum and school life.
-This can be during PSHE and broader curriculum lessons, assemblies, through whole-school programmes, circle time or children’s books focusing on aspects of mental health and wellbeing.
+This can be during health and wellbeing education and broader curriculum lessons, assemblies, through whole-school programmes, circle time or children’s books focusing on aspects of mental health and wellbeing.
 Check out our resource library for hundreds of free, practical resources.

 4. Get children talking about mental health